Tornadoes….not frequent in the High Country, but you may be surprised at the number of watches and warnings issued over the years.

 1998 – Zionville (Watauga County): A F0 tornado was documented on June 3, 1998 around 7:17pm, measuring in length 2 miles and 60 yards wide.
 3 inch hail was reported along with the high winds.
 Trees were reported down around Ayersville, blocking several roads, large trees and power lines in Glendale Springs, large trees in Meat Camp, trees in Mt Airy blocking some roads, trees in Reidsville,and trees and tree limbs causing power outages from 3.5 miles west of Zionville to 1 mile south of Todd.
 Numerous trees were toppled throughout Wilkes County, knocking down some power lines with 3300 people losing power.
 A tornado from five and a half miles west to three and a half miles west Zionville in the western part of Watauga County destroyed a few barns and toppled trees and tree limbs causing power outages.
 Property damage was recorded at $20.0K

-Wilkes County has recorded 6 tornadoes, with the most recent on September 5, 2011.
-Caldwell County has recorded 8 tornadoes, with the most recent on January 11, 2012. *as of July 28, 2014*
+Wilkes County has recorded 7 tornadoes, with the most recent on Sunday October 8, 2017, before that was September 5, 2011.
+Caldwell County has recorded 10 tornadoes, with the most recent on Sunday October 8, 2017 (two warned storms that day), before that January 11, 2012.

 Avery County – 25 watches, 1 warning (July 27, 2014)